 The system circulator circulates water through the external (system) piping.
 The flow rate of the circulator is controlled by the GCM, depending on the temperature of the water entering the boiler sections.
+Pump must remain on boiler - do not remove.

-7 Bypass circulator
+(7) Bypass circulator